We make sure you know when it’s safe to harvest and eat shellfish.

 - For closures due to illness or biotoxins: DOH Safe Shellfish.

-- To view harvesting seasons and find out about temporary closures due to over-harvest: WDFW Recreational Harvesting Areas.
+- Harvesting seasons and temporary closures due to over-harvesting: WDFW Recreational Harvesting Areas.

 What causes poor water quality?

-Some common causes of a decline in water quality are:
+Some common causes of poor water quality are:

 - Failing septic systems.